Unidata/cloudidv/README.md

 The following advanced options are available when running the cloudidv docker image.

+* `IDVMEM`: Control the amount of memory specified available to the JVM at runtime, effectively setting the amount of memory available to the IDV, in `m`.
+The default value is `512`.

-* SIZEH: Screen Height, default 1024
+* `SIZEH`: Screen Height, default 1024
-* SIZEW: Screen Width, default 768
+* `SIZEW`: Screen Width, default 768
-* CDEPTH: Color Depth, default 24
+* `CDEPTH`: Color Depth, default 24

 You would use these parameters as follows: